krisgesling/deckchair-cinema-skill/README.md

 What's on at the Deckchair Cinema in Darwin.

 ## About
 Deckchair Cinema is a unique outdoor cinema experience in Darwin, Australia.
-We are fully independent and screens films that are often unavailable to local audiences.
+We are fully independent and screen films that are often unavailable to local audiences.
 For more information see deckchaircinema.com

 ## Examples
 * "What's on at deckchair tonight"